DementevVV/commitsum/README.md

 # GitHub Commit Summarizer

 GitHub Commit Summarizer is a terminal-based user interface (TUI) application for summarizing GitHub commits.
-It allows users to view, select, and generate formatted summaries of their GitHub commits for the current day.
+It allows users to view, select, and generate formatted summaries of their GitHub commits for a specified date.
 The application is built using the Bubble Tea framework and integrates with the GitHub CLI (gh) for fetching commit information.

 ## Features

+- Select a specific date for commit summarization (defaults to today)
-- View today's commits across multiple repositories
+- View commits across multiple repositories
 - Interactively select repositories of interest
 - Generate and copy formatted summaries of selected commits
 - Navigate through repositories using keyboard controls